Abusive Offshore Tax Avoidance Schemes - Facts (Section V)

 Form 5471 - Information Return of U.S. Persons With Respect to Certain Foreign Corporations - (IRC §6038)

 Form 5471 is required of a U.S. shareholder who acquires, disposes of, or owns certain proportions of the stock of a foreign corporation, or who controls or serves as an officer or director of a "controlled foreign corporation" (IRC §§6038 or 6046).
-A controlled foreign corporation (CFC) is a foreign corporation, the stock of which is more than 50 percent owned (by vote, or value, at any time during the year) by "U.S. Shareholders".
-The determination of whether a "U.S. Shareholder" will be taxed directly on portion of the earnings of the foreign corporation, even if the foreign corporation does not distribute them is made pursuant to IRC § 951.
+A controlled foreign corporation (CFC) is a foreign corporation, the stock of which is more than 50 percent owned (by vote, or value, at any time during the year) by "U.S. Shareholders."
+The determination of whether a "U.S. Shareholder" will be taxed directly on a portion of the earnings of the foreign corporation, even if the foreign corporation does not distribute them, is made pursuant to IRC § 951.

 Form 5472 - Information Return of a 25% Foreign-Owned U.S. Corporation or a Foreign Corporation Engaged in a U.S. Trade or Business - (IRC §§6038A and 6038C)